Alex Galchenyuk: Colorado Avalanche

 As a free agent at the conclusion of his contract with the Coyotes, Galchenyuk remained unsigned over the summer and for the second consecutive year accepted a PTO invitation to join the Colorado Avalanche's training camp on September 20, 2022.
 Galchenyuk remained with the Avalanche through training camp before he was injured in his debut preseason game, resulting in his release from his tryout on September 29.

-In recovering from his injury and remaining within the Avalanche organization, Galchenyuk was signed to a AHL contract to begin his 2022–23 season with affiliate, the Colorado Eagles, on November 10, 2022.
+In recovering from his injury and remaining within the Avalanche organization, Galchenyuk was signed to an AHL contract to begin his 2022–23 season with affiliate, the Colorado Eagles, on November 10, 2022.
 In recording 7 points through 7 games with the Eagles, Galchenyuk was then signed to a one-year, two-way $750,000 contract with the Avalanche for the remainder of the season on November 28, 2022.
 In joining the Avalanche, Galchenyuk made his debut on the road the following day in a 5–0 shutout defeat to the Winnipeg Jets.
 After going scoreless through four games with the Avalanche, Galchenyuk was placed on waivers and returned to the Eagles upon clearing on December 6, 2022.